privacy-tech-lab/gpc-web-crawler/README.md

 4. If the `ETIMEDOUT` error appears, check your IPv4 address (e.g., [here](https://www.whatsmyip.org/)) and contact @Jocelyn0830 to allowlist your IP address.

-5. If no error is displayed, open a browser and navigate to `http://localhost:8080/analysis` and check if you can see the analysis data.
+5. If no error is displayed, open a browser and navigate to `http://localhost:8080/analysis` and check if you can see the analysis data (assuming your database name is `analysis`).

 6. An alternative way to check your connection and obtain a GUI for MySQL: